 Bicyclists are encouraged to "walk" their bicycles when there is heavy pedestrian traffic on campus.
 Care should also be exercised in riding on streets in or near campus.
 Dirt-biking is prohibited on campus.

-UNL parking facilities, except metered areas and time-controlled zones, require a valid UNL issued parking permit 24 hours a day, 7 days a week.
+UNL parking facilities, except metered areas and time-controlled zones, require a valid, regularly priced (not Perimeter) UNL issued parking permit 24 hours a day, 7 days a week.
 To park at a UNL accessible parking spot, a UNL issued handicapped permit is required.

 Individuals with physical disabilities may purchase a permit valid for use in an area reserved for the exclusive use of disabled individuals by presenting UNL Parking & Transit Services a current state-issued handicapped permit authorization.
-Handicapped permits can be purchased only in our office.
 Supporting documents such as a copy of the handicap placard receipt can be uploaded online.

 Supporting Document Upload Instructions